Afghanistan's Karzai tells AP that US cash fed corruption

 Karzai said the documents, obtained by The Washington Post, confirm his long-running complaints about U.S. spending.

-The documents also describe Karzai, Afghanistan’s president for 14 years, as having headed a government that “self-organized into a kleptocracy.”
-Karzai has denied wrong-doing but hasn't denied involvement of officials in his government in corruption.
+The documents also describe Karzai, Afghanistan’s president for 14 years, as having headed a government that "self-organized into a kleptocracy."
+Karzai has denied wrongdoing but hasn't denied involvement in corruption by officials in his government.

 Karzai became Afghanistan’s president after a 2001 U.S.-led invasion ousted the Taliban government.
-Thousands of pages of documents recently obtained by the Post portray U.S. governments lying about successes and hiding failures.
-After 18 years and over $1 trillion dollars in U.S. taxpayer money spent on the war, the Taliban is now at its strongest and controls or holds sway over half the country.
+Thousands of pages of documents recently obtained by the Post portray successive U.S. governments lying about successes and hiding failures.
+After 18 years and over $1 trillion dollars in U.S. taxpayer money spent on the war, the Taliban are now at their strongest and control or hold sway over half the country.

 Karzai said the U.S. spent hundreds of millions of dollars in its war on terror, with the money flowing to contractors and private security firms, and that this fostered corruption.